The Royal Navy of Sailing Ships

 100-gun Ship of the Line "HMS Royal George" (1st rate) - Frigate (6th rate) - 4-deck, 140-gun Spanish Ship of the Line "Nuestra Señora de la Santísima Trinidad"

-Unrated vessels: Sloop of war, Brig of war, Schooner
+Unrated vessels: Sloop of war (Corvette), Brig of war, Schooner

-British-designed ships were generally sturdier and heavier than their French equivalents, considered better sailers but more fragile in battle.
+British-designed ships were generally sturdier and heavier than their French equivalents, the latter considered better sailers but more fragile in battle.
+See also Georges Carrack's Ships of the Royal Navy: A Complete Record of all Fighting Ships of the Royal Navy from the 15th Century to the Present, and:

 One serious problem afflicting all wood-hulled ships was the growth of teredo worms and barnacles below the waterline - gradually impairing their structural solidity - and the accumulation of other marine life like weeds that reduced sailing performance due to drag.
-After many years of experiments with different methods and materials, in the late 1770s copper sheathing was introduced throughout the British Fleet to reduce the inevitable phenomenon to more manageable proportions.
+After many years of experiments with different methods and materials, in the late 1770s copper sheathing was introduced throughout the British Fleet to reduce the inevitable phenomenon to more manageable proportions but still requiring occasional careening.

 32-pounder main deck carronade ("Smasher") - Powder bag and bag storage containers - 12-pounder long naval gun (overall weight:1.5 tons)